vendia/blog/posts/2022-01-14-construct-vendia-univseral-application-using-domain-driven-design.md

 <details>
 <summary>Schema</summary>

-You will use [schema.json](https://github.com/vendia/examples/blob/7792069dd40c6822279305b201965685aaac5a08/share/data-modeling/domain-driven-design/pattern3/schema/schema.json) to create your Uni.
+You will use the [schema.json](https://github.com/vendia/examples/blob/7792069dd40c6822279305b201965685aaac5a08/share/data-modeling/domain-driven-design/pattern3/schema/schema.json) to create your Uni.
 </details>

 <details>